vincenzoingraojr/micro/js/README.md

 Install it with: `npm install @micro-text/text-js`

-The `micro.txt` namespace is exported, making it available as such:
+The `micro` namespace is exported, making it available as such:

 ``` js
 var micro = require('@micro-text/text-js')